-Our students undertake projects in a broad range of media, alongside the study of concepts and theories that inform arts, health and wellbeing practice and research.
-The course will enable you to develop your professional skills and experience within relevant critical and contextual frameworks.
-It encompasses a broad spectrum of creativity from participation and socially engaged practice to site-specific art works aimed at enhancing healthcare environments.
+The course will enable you to develop professional skills and experience within relevant critical and contextual frameworks.
+It encompasses a broad spectrum of creativity form participation and socially engaged practice to site-specific art works aimed at enhancing wellbeing.

 You will develop new ways of looking at your own practice within the field of arts, health and wellbeing.
 You will explore distinct areas of practice and research while reviewing your own and fellow students’ work-in-progress.
 Through negotiation, you will develop a proposal for new work that will form the framework for further development.
 The course is structured to enable you to fully realise your ambitions for your practice.